wp-plugins/rewardial/readme.txt

 3. Configurable collectibles categories
 ---------------------------------------

 Although readers may choose to simply earn Rewardial credits for the sake of tracking their „performance” versus other website users, we actually encourage them to engage on a higher level, by participating in a collectibles hunt game.
-Collectibles are images of any kind (depending on various users’ interests) displayed on a stamp-like canvas and accompanied by a short wiki article.
+Collectibles are images of any kind (depending on various users' interests) displayed on a stamp-like canvas and accompanied by a short wiki article.
 Similar to real life, the Rewardial shop does not sell the collectibles per se, but „stamp envelopes”, where the list of collectibles is randomly generated from within the list of collections attached to the website.
 Apart from the surprise element:
 - It then becomes more difficult and hence a challenge for the user to complete the collections.
-Psychologically, we humans enjoy the sense of completion and don’t like „unfinished businesses”.
+Psychologically, we humans enjoy the sense of completion and don't like „unfinished businesses”.
 So, once the users will start a collection, they will be eager to come back to your website for more credits > envelopes > collectibles, until they complete that collection.
 - Users acquire duplicates of available collectibles.
 Again, similar to real life, users will be able to trade duplicates within the community.
 While they may resort to this trade channel as a means of completing collections with the missing images, they are at the same time connecting with each other and creating stronger bonds within the community.

-To foster readers’ engagement in the collectibles hunt game, publishers are encouraged to configure the collectibles categories that will be on sale in their Rewardial Engagement shop, according to their readers’ interests.
+To foster readers' engagement in the collectibles hunt game, publishers are encouraged to configure the collectibles categories that will be on sale in their Rewardial Engagement shop, according to their readers' interests.
 We want readers to become engaged in the game based on their likes and passions, offering them meaningful rewards that they will enjoy to discover and collect.
-So far we’ve implemented a few categories – Plants / Painting / Sculpture / Sports / Crafts, but many more are planned to be added.
+So far we've implemented a few categories – Plants / Painting / Sculpture / Sports / Crafts, but many more are planned to be added.
 At any time, the plugin shop may offer your readers 3 "envelopes" (collectibles categories).
 You may rotate categories every 30 days.
 Out of the 3 envelopes available in the plugin shop, one may be a website branded envelope.
 The difference between standard Rewardial envelopes and branded ones is that the former will be available for use by all our partner websites, while the latter will only be available in the shop on the website that owns it.
 Hence, to complete the respective collections, users would always have to come back to the owner website for more branded envelopes.